 Welcome to American University!
-We know you have important decisions ahead and we want to make selecting housing as easy as possible.
+We know you have important decisions ahead and we want to make living on campus as smooth as possible.

 On-campus housing is in high demand, so it is important that students submit their housing enrollment deposits to the Office of Admissions as soon as possible to secure a space.
 If you have any questions regarding the deposit, please contact the Office of Admissions.

 The Need to Know of Living On Campus at AU: 2017-2018

 How do I apply for on-campus housing?